-Formaldehyde is a colorless, flammable, strong-smelling gas odor that belongs to a group of organic compounds called aldehydes, which are formed by the oxidation of alcohols.
+Formaldehyde is a colorless, flammable, strong-smelling gas that belongs to a group of organic compounds called aldehydes, which are formed by the oxidation of alcohols.
 Another typical aldehyde is acetaldehyde, a common chemical in the environment that may also be formed in the body from the breakdown of ethanol.
-Suffering from a hangover?
+Have you ever suffered from a hangover?
 Now you know why.